 |Nutritional Guidelines (per serving)|

 Do not confuse this Irish whiskey cocktail with two other "leprechaun" beverages, the Lucky Leprechaun and Tropical Leprechaun.
-There is no Irish whiskey in either of them, and these rum-based drinks are both green in color from the melon liqueur and pineapple juice.
-The tropical version includes blue Curacao.
+There is no Irish whiskey in either of them, and those rum-based drinks get their green color from the melon liqueur and pineapple juice.
+The tropical version includes blue curaçao.